(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 If you’re lucky, you go about life without facing too many events you’d call true emergencies.
 But even the most “glass half-full” adults understand the phrase hoping for the best has an important ending…preparing for the worst.

-Their level of debt, the stability of their job, the number and health of the people living in the household, and the amount and access to other funds to pay for emergencies may all come into play.
+Their level of debt, the stability of their job, the number and health of those living in the household, and the amount and access to other funds to pay for emergency medical expenses or another expensive crisis situation may all come into play.

 Where Do People Keep Emergency Funds?

-Many of those emergency funds are now held in online savings accounts offering higher interest rates than those a brick-and-mortar bank provides.
+Many of those emergency funds are now held in online savings accounts offering higher interest rates than a brick-and-mortar bank provides.

-Others choose to use money market accounts for slightly higher rates or pick no penalty Certificates of Deposit (CD’s) or “ladder” CD’s so they have access to penalty-free funds maturing at different times.
+Or they pick no penalty Certificates of Deposit (CD’s) or “ladder” CD’s so they have access to penalty-free funds maturing at different times.